claire-scott/tio-18-001-tio2csv/README.md

   --csv_null_value CSV_NULL_VALUE
-                        Written to csv file when a value is not found for an element (defaults to NULL) --csv_newline_character CSV_NEWLINE_CHARACTER
+                        Written to csv file when a value is not found for an element (defaults to NULL) --csv_replace_newline_character CSV_REPLACE_NEWLINE_CHARACTER
+                        If specified, replaces newline characters in strings to ensure one text file line per row, some csv parsers dont like more than one line per data row.
+Will need to reverse this when parsing file --csv_newline_character CSV_NEWLINE_CHARACTER
                         The character used to indicate a new line in the csv file